-Edwin L. Lively, Ph.D.,

-Dean of Graduate Studies and Research

-Joseph M. Walton, Ph.D.,

-Assistant Dean of Graduate Studies
+Claibourne E. Griffin, Ph.D., Dean of Graduate Studies and Research Joseph M. Walton, Ph.D., Assistant Dean of Graduate Studies Robert G. Corbett, Ph.D.
+Coordinator of Research

 The purpose of the Graduate School is to further the objectives of The University of Akron by providing a quality program of graduate education and to pursue the following aims: